LogoLogo

 Configuration

-1. Create a new file called venn.config.json
+1. Create a configuration file named venn.config.json in your project’s root directory.

 {